MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/use-a-cloud-based-distribution-point.md

 - Classic service deployment: Create this type only at a primary site.

 - The cloud management gateway can also serve content to clients.
 This functionality reduces the required certificates and cost of Azure VMs.
-For more information, see [Plan for cloud management gateway](../../clients/manage/cmg/plan-cloud-management-gateway.md).<!--1358651-->
+For more information, see [Overview of cloud management gateway](../../clients/manage/cmg/overview.md).<!--1358651-->

 To determine whether to include cloud distribution points in boundary groups, consider the following behaviors: